barumau/pandunia/engli/dunia_bax.md

 language.

 Pandunia has fixed stress.
 The stress falls on the syllable that is before the last consonant.
-Like this: **mi wól lóga supér dúnia báx.**
+Like this: **me wóla lóga bón dúnia báx.**

 Pandunia doesn't have lexical tone.